Cdogsnappy/WITWAI/README.md

 This script will build a dataset with balanced classes for the model to run on.
 The data_size parameter determines how many data points for each country to use.
 Note that countries with < data_size samples will be skipped, and so the used_countries.csv file must be updated to reflect the countries that are present in the data.
+This script looks for a directory called 'seg_data', make sure you store your segmentation data there or update BalancedSetBuilder accordingly.

 2. Run [ModelTrainer.py](https://github.com/Cdogsnappy/WITWAI/blob/main/Classifier/ModelTrainer.py)
 Yes, it's that easy.
 If you are content with the model parameters of final_net.py, then go ahead and run ModelTrainer.
 This will run the model for the